microsoft/TypeScript-Handbook/pages/Type Compatibility.md

 When a function has a rest parameter, it is treated as if it were an infinite series of optional parameters.

-This is unsound from a type system perspective, but from a runtime point of view the idea of an optional parameter is generally not well-enforced since passing `undefined` in that position is equivalent for most functions.
+This is unsound from a type system perspective, but from a runtime point of view, the idea of an optional parameter is generally not well-enforced since passing `undefined` in that position is equivalent for most functions.

 The motivating example is the common pattern of a function that takes a callback and invokes it with some predictable (to the programmer) but unknown (to the type system) number of arguments: